 The profile video at the top of this page was created by Aileen LeBlanc for Public Radio International’s “Living on Earth.”

-This stand-alone movement could make a good educational concert.
-Children and families would enjoy hearing the recordings of cicadas, imitating them, and listening for those details in the music.
-The educational performance could serve as a preview to the entire Symphony performance in an evening concert.
-Or this movement could be programmed as a concert opener, possibly for an evening of works inspired by the earth.
+This 6-minute composition is ideal for an educational concert.
+Children and families enjoy hearing the recordings of cicadas, imitating them, and listening for those details in the music.
+The educational performance can also serve as a preview to a performance of entire Symphony in a full concert.
+“Call of the Cicadas” is also an excellent concert opener and works well as part of a program inspired by the earth.

 For information about the complete symphony, see Symphony No. 1: Living Breathing Earth.